gagolews/genieclust/.devel/sphinx/weave/sklearn_toy_example.md

 Outputs of different clustering algorithms
 ```

-It turns out that the out-of-the-box Genie algorithm not only generates the most
+The out-of-the-box Genie algorithm not only generates the most
-meaningful partitions but also it is the fastest.
+meaningful partitions but also is the fastest.
-Of course, none of the algorithms cannot be ideal for all the possible datasets,
+Of course, no algorithm is ideal in all the possible scenarios,
 but Genie is definitely worth a try in your next data mining challenge.